 Part 2: Links for further resources / getting started (at the bottom)

-Having recently acquired a 3D printer, I’ve noticed there’s lots of hype about the technology, but most of what’s out there poorly expresses the real potential.
+Having recently acquired a 3D printer, there’s lots of hype about the technology and most of what’s out there poorly expresses the real potential.

 Business has had 3D printing for years.
-What’s revolutionary is that the hardware has become affordable for small companies like Makerbot to sell to individuals at a (mildly) reasonable price (…at the moment $600-3k CDN).
+What’s interesting is that the hardware has become affordable to sell to individuals at a (mildly) reasonable price (…at the moment $600-3k CDN).

 As with all emerging technologies, they come with their shortfalls.
 Although the shortfalls are worth noting, they’re not worth focusing on too heavily as improvements are coming out monthly.
 At the moment, printers are slow (5 mins to 12+ hours a print), materials are limited, and the technology isn’t entirely user friendly.
 All of this will be resolved as companies understand how to incorporate this into their business plans.